sinonjreetz92omf/rails/guides/source/active_support_structured_events.md

 ### Why Structured Events?

 Rails already emits unstructured logs.
-They are ideal for development but become difficult and expensive to use in production:
+They are ideal for development but become difficult and expensive to use in production.
+Some of the challenges of logs are as follows:

 * logs from many threads and processes interleave
-* no consistent schema
+* there is no consistent schema
-* specialized knowledge needed to query
+* specialized knowledge is needed to query the logs
 * indexing costs grow with volume
-* onboarding requires understanding bespoke log formats
+* onboarding requires an understanding of bespoke log formats

-Structured events fix these problems:
+Structured events fix these problems as they:

-* consistent shape
+* have a consistent shape
-* semantic naming
+* have semantic naming
-* predictable payload keys
+* have predictable payload keys
-* cheap to index in structured stores
+* are cheap to index in structured stores
-* easy to query
+* are easy to query
-* compatible with any Obeservability backend
+* are compatible with any Obeservability backend

 They also unify **business events** and **developer observability events** behind a single API.